Career Resources for Women

 An organization for women whose businesses annually gross more than $2 million.
 The organization’s mission states: improving business conditions for women entrepreneurs and promoting the acceptance and advancement of women entrepreneurs in all industries.

-Women’s Caucus for the Arts (WCA)
+Women’s Caucus for Art (WCA)

 New York, NY